AgaSz22/CMEECourseWork/week7/README.md

+## README file for week7

 ### Brief description:
-This folder contains files from week 7
+This folder contains all files from week 7.

 ### Languages:
 Python 3.10.6, R 4.1.2, bash